nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   (`to_`) address by the amount of the transfer.

-* If the transfer amount exceeds, current token balance of the source address, the whole transfer operation MUST fail with the error mnemonic `"INSUFFICIENT_BALANCE"`.
+* If the transfer amount exceeds, current token balance of the source address, the whole transfer operation MUST fail with the error mnemonic `"FA2_INSUFFICIENT_BALANCE"`.

 * If the holder does not hold any tokens of type `token_id`, the holder's balance is interpreted as zero.
 No token holder can have a negative balance.